Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the requirements relating to advertising positions?

 There are no specific requirements, rules or regulations governing the advertisement of positions in the United Arab Emirates.
 It is common for advertised posts to be restricted to Western-qualified candidates, specific genders or nationals of specific countries.
-The hierarchy of importance stipulated above (ie, UAE nationals first, followed by nationals of other Arab states and then individuals of other nationalities) should apply, but this is generally implemented by the Ministry of Human Resources and Emiratisation (formerly the Ministry of Labour).
+The hierarchy of importance stipulated above (ie, UAE nationals first, followed by nationals of other Arab states and then individuals of other nationalities) should apply, but this is generally not implemented by the Ministry of Human Resources and Emiratisation, despite there having been more robust enforcement in certain sectors.

 What can employers do with regard to background checks and inquiries in relation to the following: